Resources for Businesses

 - Rhode Island Center for Innovation & Entrepreneurship - Programs, support services, networking opportunities, resources, and physical space for innovative and high growth ventures.

-- Rhode Island Economic Development Corporation - Resources for businesses including financing opportunities and access to a network of private and public partnerships.
+- Commerce RI - Resources for businesses including financing opportunities and access to a network of private and public partnerships.

 - Rhode Island Quick Start - Everything you need to know about starting a small business, from Rhode Island’s Secretary of State.